mariaphilo2024/GeoPerform-Documentation/GeoFormsApplication/FormsDeveloperGuide.md

 **Solution:** Run `npm install` and ensure correct version of Angular CLI is installed.

 ## Conclusion
 By following these steps, you should have a fully functional local development environment for GeoForms.
-Happy coding!